A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Projective integration

 \section{Projective integration}

-In this section, we construct a fully explicit, arbitrary order time integration method for the stiff system \eqref{eq:system_part_diff_eq}.
-The asymptotic-preserving property \cite{jin1999efficient} implies that, in the limit when $\epsi$ tends to zero, an $\epsi$-independent time step constraint, of the form $\Delta t = O(\Delta x)$, can be used, as the hyperbolic CFL constraint for the limiting equation \eqref{eq:cons_law_limit}.
-To achieve this, we will use a projective integration method \cite{gear2003projective,lafitte2012asymptotic}, which combines a few small time steps with a naive (\emph{inner}) timestepping method, such as a direct forward Euler discretization, with a much larger (\emph{projective, outer}) time step.
+In this section, we construct a fully explicit, asymptotic-preserving, arbitrary order time integration method for the stiff system \eqref{eq:system_part_diff_eq}.
+The asymptotic-preserving property \cite{Jin1999} implies that, in the limit when $\epsi$ tends to zero, an $\epsi$-independent time step constraint, of the form $\Dt = O(\dx)$, can be used, in agreement with the classical hyperbolic CFL constraint for the limiting equation \eqref{eq:kin_eq_limit_long}.
+To achieve this, we will use a projective integration method \cite{Gear2003projective,Lafitte2012}, which combines a few small time steps with a naive (\emph{inner}) timestepping method, such as a direct forward Euler discretization, with a much larger (\emph{projective, outer}) time step.
 The idea is sketched in figure \ref{fig:proj_int}.

 The inner and outer integrator can be selected independently.
-In section \ref{sec:inner}, we discuss the inner integrator.
-Afterwards, in section \ref{sec:outer}, we consider the outer integrator, before studying their numerical properties in section \ref{sec:stability}.
+In section \ref{subsec:inner}, we discuss the inner integrator.
+Afterwards, in section \ref{subsec:outer}, we consider the outer integrator, before studying their numerical properties in section \ref{sec:stability}.